I&O AI For Emergency Dental Calls

-iando.ai answers tooth-pain, swelling, broken-tooth, after-hours, and same-day dental calls 24/7 so urgent callers hear a calm first response, get routed by your rules, and leave staff with useful context.
+iando.ai answers tooth pain, swelling, broken-tooth, knocked-out-tooth, lost-crown, post-op, weekend, and same-day appointment calls 24/7 so urgent callers hear a calm first response and staff get the context needed for the approved next step.

-Edit call volume, buyer intent, 25% lift, and average emergency visit value.
+Edit call volume, qualified intent, 25% lift, and average urgent first-visit value.

 Planning model only.
-Replace with call logs, same-day capacity, new-patient share, emergency exam fee, procedure mix, callback speed, and actual collected first-visit value.
+Replace with practice call logs, after-hours mix, same-day capacity, new-patient share, emergency exam fee, procedure-start mix, callback speed, insurance mix, and actual collected first-visit value.

 The business case for emergency dentist call teams

-- Monthly severe-pain, swelling, broken-tooth, and after-hours dental calls
+- Monthly pain, swelling, trauma, broken-tooth, knocked-out-tooth, post-op, and after-hours dental calls

-- Same-day visit or urgent callback share of those calls
+- Same-day visit, staff-callback, or approved emergency-instruction share of those calls

-- Average emergency exam, treatment, or first-visit value
+- Average urgent first-visit, emergency exam, procedure-start, or callback-protected value

-- Severe-pain, swelling, broken-tooth, and after-hours calls answered immediately
+- Pain, swelling, trauma, broken-tooth, knocked-out-tooth, post-op, and after-hours calls answered immediately

-- Same-day visit, existing-patient, new-patient, and callback paths separated
+- Same-day slot, existing-patient, new-patient, after-hours, doctor-callback, and emergency-instruction paths separated

 What missed calls actually look like for emergency dentist call teams